Skip to main content

 Calgary, Alberta

 Mr. Joshua Rice serves as the Communications Specialist for the Evict Radon National Study.
 Based at the University of Calgary (AB), he employs his skills in crafting compelling narratives and strategic messaging.
 Passionate about public health, Joshua is dedicated to raising awareness about radon exposure and advocating for preventive measures.
-Joshua received his Bachelor of Arts in Professional Communications (BAPC) degree from Royal Roads University in 2023.

 Dr. Justin Simms is a physician and biologist with a background in the biology of DNA damage repair, multiple myeloma, and psychology.
 Based at the University of Saskatchewan (SK), he is interested in how different people, based on their demographics, psychology and behaviour, make decisions based on radon test outcomes.
 He is also leading a real-time radon testing study in the city of Regina, Saskatchewan.